AndresMillsGallego/reading-notes/TheCodersComputer.md

 |     ls    |          List             | Shows a list of what is in your current directory.|
 |     cd    |    Change  Directory      | Changes to a different directory.            |
 |   mkdir   |   Make  New Directory    | Make a brand new directory            |

+There are of course many, many more commands you will learn but this is a good place to start.

+Click on [This](https://www.techrepublic.com/article/16-terminal-commands-every-user-should-know/) to see a few more commands for your terminal.